 4. The Colors (Gamma Correction) stage is used to compensate for visible color/brightness shifts caused by non-linear gamma distortions that can occur when color modes with “boosted gamma” (like Brilliant Color) are set on DLP single-chip projectors.
 A series of color patterns are projected, and as a result, a Look Up Table (LUT) for a specific projector model is generated.

 Example of color patterns used for Gamma Correction

-The Gamma Correction calibration stage is required for the initial setup, after projector lamp replacements, or following extensive use, when visible color/brightness shifts in the blends between projections become apparent, which can be checked by using Red, Green, Blue test patterns.
+The Gamma Correction calibration stage is required for the initial setup, after projector lamp replacements, or following extensive use, when visible color/brightness shifts in the blends between projections become apparent, which can be checked by using the Red, Green, Blue test patterns.